RIDDLE: Russian trade with China as a Matryoshka doll

 The "window to Asia" is Hong Kong.
 We do not have reliable statistics on trade between Russia and Hong Kong as a separate administrative unit of the People’s Republic of China, but the data from analysts, media investigations and general business practice in Russia over the past two years suggest that most technology exports that could be sanctioned pass through Hong Kong.

 If you are a large Chinese company registered on the mainland and do not want to risk your business being threatened with sanctions for trading with the Russian Federation, the easiest option for both the Chinese and the Russian side is to go through Hong Kong.
 Hong Kong is one of the busiest ports in the world, which naturally increases the risk of technology leakage.
 It is difficult for export control officials to conduct pre-shipment or post-shipment inspections.
 It is even more difficult to distinguish between transshipment to sanctioned entities and transshipment to legitimate importers when the importing country has a large existing market for dual-use items.
 According to the Observatory of Economic Complexity, Hong Kong has consistently ranked first in the world in electrical and electronic imports since 2004.
 Microchips for Russia or Iran could also be lost in this giant flow.
-According to Russia Briefing, in 2021−2022 the value of US semiconductor shipments from Hong Kong and China to Russia increased tenfold and reached about $ 570 million.
+According to Russia Briefing, in 2021-2022 the value of US semiconductor shipments from Hong Kong and China to Russia increased tenfold and reached about $570mn.
 From March to December 2022, China and Hong Kong accounted for about 90% of all chip shipments to Russia.

-The websites of suppliers of goods from China to Russia usually state quite honestly that «often a Hong Kong company is just a legal entity registered in a low-tax jurisdiction, while the production itself is on the mainland.
-Although there are certain situations when the manufacturing is also located in Hong Kong.
+The websites of suppliers of goods from China to Russia usually state quite honestly that "often a Hong Kong company is just a legal entity registered in a low-tax jurisdiction, while the production itself is on the mainland, although there are certain situations when the manufacturing is also located in Hong Kong.
 If the factory is on the mainland, we usually pick up the goods from the supplier’s warehouse.
-If the factory is in Hong Kong, we will bring the goods to our warehouse first and then make the shipment from there.»
+If the factory is in Hong Kong, we will bring the goods to our warehouse first and then make the shipment from there."

 If something needs to be shipped quickly and you are prepared to pay for it in dollars in Russia, Hong Kong seems to be the most acceptable option as a hub.
 It should be stressed that Hong Kong does not just import Chinese products into Russia.
 It is a transshipment hub through which virtually anything can be smuggled.